FAFSA Simplification

 In December of 2020, Congress passed the FAFSA Simplification Act to streamline the FAFSA application process for students and families seeking financial aid.
 This legislation, among other significant key changes, will reduce the number of questions that students see when completing the FAFSA, will attempt to make the questions asked clearer, and will aim to increase Federal Pell Grant eligibility.
 While there may be instances where the FAFSA simplification increases certain students' eligibility for financial aid, other students may see a reduction in aid.
 The following list of significant changes in the FAFSA may impact how applications are processed and how financial aid offers are made to students.

-FAFSA simplification changes will begin with the 2024–2025 FAFSA application period.
-Due to the changes, the 2024–2025 FAFSA will not be available on the traditional October 1 date.
-The anticipated launch date of the 2024–25 FAFSA will be by December 31, 2023.
-Schools will be able to receive aid eligibility information which includes the Institutional Student Information Records (ISIRs) by the end of January 2024.
-Subsequently, paper forms will follow.
+FAFSA simplification changes began with the 2024–2025 FAFSA application period.
+As indicated, the 2024-2026 is now available.
+Stevens is expected to receive aid eligibility information which includes the Institutional Student Information Records (ISIRs) by the end of December 2024.
 During this time, students will have the opportunity to make necessary corrections and updates to FAFSA while institutions will be able to make corrections in the weeks following.
 Direct links to specific state applications, as well as the option for unpaid preparers to fill out the FAFSA form on behalf of students will commence with the 2025-2026 FAFSA.
-To complete the FAFSA application (when available), please click here.
+To complete the FAFSA application, please click here.

 What are the changes?